Awesome

 , and scdoc

-for distribution, as well as the following Python build tools: build, hatchling, and installer.
+for distribution, as well as the following Python build tools: build, hatchling, installer, and pip.

 To build umu-launcher, after downloading and extracting the source code from this repository, change into the newly extracted directory